ahmd-mahm/ahmd-mahm.github.io/_posts/2018-02-28-The-Snapping-Shrimp.md

 <a name="WSaSN"></a>![alt text](../images/WSaSN.png "A realization of WSαSN")

 Researchers at the ARL have employed the WSαSN process to great effect.
 Resulting works, backed by a solid theoretical framework, have offered effective algorithms that exploit snapping shrimp noise for underwater acoustic systems.
 [Chitre (2006)](https://arl.nus.edu.sg/twiki6/pub/ARL/BibEntries/Chitre2006a.pdf){:target="_blank"} and [Mahmood (2014)](https://scholarbank.nus.edu.sg/handle/10635/77754){:target="_blank"} offer good reads and great visuals in this regard.
 However, it was always felt that the model was lacking.
-This thought resulted in [Mahmood (2015)](https://arl.nus.edu.sg/twiki6/pub/ARL/BibEntries/Mahmood2015OCEANS.pdf){:target="_blank"}, where the stationary α-sub-Gaussian noise with memory order $$m$$ (αSGN($$m$$)) model was introduced.
-The model is essentially a sliding-window Markov model that constrains any adjacent $$m+1$$ samples to be a multivariate elliptic SαS distribution.
-This guarantees the amplitude distribution to be SαS and draws many parallels with an AR($$m$$) process.
+This thought resulted in [Mahmood (2015)](https://arl.nus.edu.sg/twiki6/pub/ARL/BibEntries/Mahmood2015OCEANS.pdf){:target="_blank"}, where the stationary α-sub-Gaussian noise with memory order m (αSGN(m)) model was introduced.
+The model is essentially a sliding-window Markov model that constrains any adjacent m+1 samples to be a multivariate elliptic SαS distribution.
+This guarantees the amplitude distribution to be SαS and draws many parallels with an AR(m) process.
 I will not go into the specifics, but what I will highlight is how it is able to track the PSD of our snapping shrimp noise dataset (shown below).
-Behold, the awesomeness of αSGN($$m$$) :grin: .
+Behold, the awesomeness of αSGN(m) :grin: .
 On a quick sidenote, αSGN(0) is essentially WSαSN.

 <a name="PSD_aSGN"></a>![alt text](../images/PSD_aSGN.png "PSD tracking by αSGN(m)")